 The allied mental health professional must be in receipt of the referral at the first allied mental health consultation.
-It is recommended that the allied health professional retain the referral for 24 months from the date the service was rendered (for the Department of Human Services auditing purposes).
+It is recommended that the allied health professional retain the referral for 24months from the date the service was rendered (for the Department of Human Services auditing purposes).

-Medicare benefits are available for up to ten individual (up to 16 services from 1 March 2012 to 31 December 2012 where exceptional circumstances apply) and ten group psychological therapy services and/or focussed psychological strategies services per patient per calendar year.
+Medicare benefits are available for up to ten individual and ten group psychological therapy services and/or focussed psychological strategies services per patient per calendar year.

-Referrals should be provided, as required, for an initial course of treatment (a maximum of six services but may be less depending on the referral and patient's clinical need) to a maximum of ten services per calendar year (up to 16 services from 1 March 2012 to 31 December 2012 where exceptional circumstances apply).
+Referrals should be provided, as required, for an initial course of treatment (a maximum of six services but may be less depending on the referral and patient's clinical need) to a maximum of ten services per calendar year.
 For the purposes of these services, a course of treatment will consist of the number of services stated in the patient's referral (up to a maximum of six in any one referral).